 Great performance is not an issue when it comes to the great Yamaha HS8.
 As we already mentioned, this studio monitor has a well-balanced and flat frequency response.
 There is not a single frequency that doesn’t sound natural and this creates a realistic sound of the speaker.

-The bass of the HS8 is not too heavy, nor too weak.
+The bass of the HS8 active studio monitor is not too heavy, nor too weak.
 Its presence depends on the music that the sound monitor is reproducing.
-The mids of this speaker are very accurate and clear.
+The highs and mids of this speaker are very accurate and clear.
 Aside from that, they are very detailed too.
 The treble doesn’t sound harsh and intense, but nice and smooth.
 The sounds in these higher frequencies definitely don’t sound like they’re trying to poke their way out of the cabinet.

-The cabinet is also well dampened and the noise reduction technology greatly reduces the noise in the bass reflux.
-The amplifiers of the woofer and tweeter enhance the sound without it losing on detail and accuracy.
+The cabinet is also well dampened and the noise reduction technology greatly reduces the Yamaha HS8 noise in the bass reflux.
+The power amps of the woofer and tweeter enhance the sound without it losing on detail and accuracy.
 The speaker is also very powerful and it doesn’t fail to deliver when it comes to how loud it can get.

 Ultimately, the Yamaha HS8 sounds very good, very natural, and there is very little noise involved in the sound reproduction.

 Yamaha HS8 Review – The Verdict

 If you want a studio monitor that will give you a bang for the buck, the Yamaha HS8 is definitely it.
 This speaker has a nice design, great features, and it offers a great quality of sound.
 If you would like a studio monitor that sounds natural and detailed and looks good where it’s put, the HS8 is a great option for you.